Coronavirus (COVID-19) catch-up premium

 How The Grant Will Be Spent

 Plans for use of the premium are still being developed and have been adjusted over time in response to the changing circumstances brought about by the Government’s actions to tackle the pandemic.
-For example, a large amount of money was originally earmarked for use in the Spring Term to help students in their examination years catch up on lost learning.
+For example, a large amount of money was originally earmarked for use in the Spring Term of 2021 to help students in their examination years catch up on lost learning.
 These sessions had to be cancelled because of the post-Christmas lock-down and, by the time school had reopened, some of them had become superfluous because the examinations themselves had been cancelled.

 The main areas identified so far for use of the grant have been as follows: